660th/google-homepage/README.md

-This is a Google Homepage made for The Odin Project
+Google Homepage clone made for The Odin Project.

+Created using HTML and CSS